RoshanCyriac/Ai-bot/README.md

-# Advanced AI Reminder Assistan
+# Advanced AI Reminder Assistant

 A powerful AI assistant that helps you manage reminders and now supports general chat functionality.